vhub-team/native-db/functions/0xF0EED5A6BC7B237A.md

 # OBJECT::IS_OBJECT_PARTIALLY_INSIDE_GARAGE

 ## Summary
-Returns TRUE if the entity is partially inside the garage.
+Returns TRUE if the entity is partially inside the garage

 ## Parameters
 * **INT** garageHash